 Constructing an office building that is sustainable, aesthetically pleasing, and delivered on a tight schedule was a challenging task.
 Betonmast was tasked with marrying the project’s sustainability goals with the client's desire for a transparent glass building.

-The project demanded complicated and technically-advanced solutions — with complex installations placing high demands on work execution.
-In particular, structural openings and recesses were highlighted as critical components to be built in accordance with the project’s BIM specifications, in order to avoid any errors leading to rapid escalations of costs from delays and replanning.
+The project demanded complicated and technically-advanced solutions, with complex installations placing high demands on work execution.
+In particular, structural openings and recesses were highlighted as critical components to be built in accordance with the project’s BIM specifications.
+This is in order to avoid any errors leading to rapid escalations of costs from delays and replanning.

 Challenges in construction quality control

 In a typical construction project, up to 95% of all built elements aren't fully checked.
-According to Betonmast, such overlooked errors can increase project costs by an average of €15.000 per issue.
+According to Betonmast, such overlooked errors can increase project costs by on average €15.000 per issue.